Financing an Investment Property: Creative Solutions for High-Velocity Deals

 Starter budget

-Cadence: one investor email per week, one deal sheet text per week, one small mail drop per month to long-hold owners.
+Run one investor email per week, one deal sheet text per week, and one small mail drop per month to long-hold owners.

 Mid-range budget

-Cadence: weekly finance education email, two deal alerts per week, quarterly investor coffee event, and two targeted mail drops per quarter.
+Run weekly finance education, two deal alerts per week, a quarterly investor coffee event, and two targeted mail drops per quarter.

 Metric Definition Target range How to track